nebula-labs-xyz/protocol-docs/contracts/ecosystem/Ecosystem.sol/contract.Ecosystem.md

 ### _authorizeUpgrade

-This function is called during the upgrade process to authorize the new implementation.

-*Authorizes an upgrade to a new implementation.*
+*Authorizes an upgrade to a new implementation with timelock enforcement*

-**Notes:**
-- requires-role: UPGRADER_ROLE

-- events-emits: {Upgrade} event with upgrader, implementation and version

 ```solidity